1. Home

 • Su pecado es haber nacido en Cuba.
 His sin is having been born in Cuba.

 • Tengo la sensación de haber hecho todo lo posible.
-Have have the feeling of having done everything possible.
+I have the feeling of having done everything possible.

 • Fujimori niega haber conocido existencia del grupo Colina.
 Fujimori denies having known the existence of the group Colina.